 By age 50, as many as 80% of women develop a fibroid, which is a benign muscular tumor that grows in the uterus.
 Fibroids don’t always cause symptoms or affect your health; however, for some women, fibroids can interfere with their quality of life.
-Board-certified gynecologist, Andrey Petrikovets, MD, FACOG, with offices in Downtown Los Angeles and Glendale, California, specializes in the diagnosis and treatment of fibroids.
+Board-certified gynecologist, Andrey Petrikovets, MD, FACOG, with an office in Downtown Los Angeles, California, specializes in the diagnosis and treatment of fibroids.
 For an evaluation, call the office or use the online booking feature to schedule an appointment.

 Fibroids, which are also referred to as leiomyomas, are noncancerous tumors that grow in the walls of the uterus.
 Fibroids are very common and affect anywhere from 20-80% of women during their childbearing years.